jamesray1/trinkler.software/tools.md

 ## Exchange

-_A cross-chain, custodian-free, cryptocurrency exchange._ See [Agora Trade](https://trinkler.software/exchange) for more information.
+_A cross-chain, non-custodial, cryptocurrency exchange._ See [Agora Trade](https://trinkler.software/exchange) for more information.

 ## Inter alia